jonesd/docker-presentation/slides.md

 ...
 Status: Downloaded newer image for node:4.1
 ```
-+ Download succeeded but then the docker container immediately Exited
++ Download succeeded but then the rest container immediately Exited
 + No node code to run!

 ---

-## Create a basic node application
+## Simple node/expressjs application
-+ Create the standard node application using express js
++ Create a simple `server.js` node application using expressjs
++ /api/countries returns a static list of countries
 + Notice that there are no docker specific changes

 ```